-It removes any need for notching to logs to fit them together at the corners.
-Instead this technique requires a lot of brute strength and rebar, or anything else that is sturdy enough to pin logs together.
+It removes any need for notching logs to fit them together at the corners.
+Instead, this technique requires a lot of brute strength and rebar, or anything else that is sturdy enough to pin logs together.

 The butt and pass method is a controversial one amongst the log cabin world, because it removes all the skill and craftsmanship of the original and well-built cabins that were brought to America almost 400 years ago.

-Despite this, it is a technique which is widely advocated for and used, and it can produce a very beautiful looking log home.
+Despite this, it is a technique that is widely advocated for and used, and it can produce a very beautiful-looking log home.

 Log Cabin Notches for Beginners